ghosert/VimProject/StudyPyramid/Mako/Mako.markdown

 </html>
 ```

 base.html then renders the top part of an HTML document, then invokes the <%block name="header"> block.
 It invokes the underlying header() function off of a built-in namespace called self (this namespace was first introduced in the Namespaces chapter in self).
-Since index.html is the topmost template and also defines a block called header, it’s this header block that ultimately gets executed – instead of the one that’s present in base.html.
+Since index.html is the topmost template and also defines a block called header, it's this header block that ultimately gets executed – instead of the one that's present in base.html.

 base.html executes self.body().
 The body() function on all template-based namespaces refers to the main body of the template, therefore the main body of index.html is rendered.

 When <%block name="header"> is encountered in index.html during the self.body() call, a conditional is checked – does the current inherited template, i.e. base.html, also define this block?
-If yes, only the one in topmost template `index.html` will be executed.
+If yes, the <%block> is not executed here – the inheritance mechanism knows that the parent template is responsible for rendering this block (and in fact it already has).
+In other words a block only renders in its basemost scope.
+Means <%block name="header"> is defined in base.html, so that self.body() will not present <%block name="header"> in index.html.

-The footer block is only defined in base.html, so being the topmost definition of footer, it’s the one that executes.
+The footer block is only defined in base.html, so being the topmost definition of footer, it's the one that executes.
 If index.html also specified footer, then its version would override that of the base.

 The above, producing: